 Benzodiazepines, or “Benzos” for short, are a category of sedative drugs that include Ativan, Klonopin, Valium, Xanax, and others.
-These sedatives work by modifying brain receptor cells and neurotransmitters in the central nervous system, and are highly addictive because of their calming effect.
-Their side effects are extremely disturbing, and include auditory and visual hallucinations.
-The side effects of Klonopin and Clonazepam, for example, can be severe and require medical attention.
+These sedatives work by modifying brain receptor cells and neurotransmitters in the central nervous system and are highly addictive because of their calming effect.
+Their side effects are extremely disturbing and include auditory and visual hallucinations.
+For example, the side effects of Klonopin and clonazepam can be severe and require medical attention.

 Benzodiazepines Medical Detox

 Benzodiazepines help treat central nervous system disorders, panic attacks, anxiety, and symptoms of alcohol and drug withdrawals.
 Abuse of benzodiazepines has serious consequences, especially when combined with alcohol or other drugs.
 Women who take benzos during pregnancy can cause harm to their unborn baby, or cause their newborn to experience withdrawal effects like depression, restlessness, and confusion.
 The recommended method to rid the body of benzodiazepine toxicity is to enter a supervised inpatient facility that will assist with medication during the detox process.
 Sunrise Detox Long Island provides benzodiazepines medical detox.

 If you are taking benzos and are trying to stop or reduce dosage, and you find that you end up taking and using the same amount anyway, you have developed a dependency of benzos.
 Misuse of benzos raise the body’s tolerance to the drug and you find that you need to take more to get the desired result.
 Signs of addiction to benzos include sleeping all day, mood swings, lack of energy, and the thought that you must have them in order to function.
 At this point, you need medical help to quit and Sunrise Detox Long Island provides the medically supervised detox that you need.